stevomatthews/Spoon-Knife/srt-api-functions-test.md

 socket is connected or failed due to timeout or interrupted call.
 * `SRTS_CONNECTED`: The socket is connected and ready for transmission.
 * `SRTS_BROKEN`: The socket was connected, but the connection was broken
-* `SRTS_CLOSING`: The socket may still open and active, but closing is requested, so no further operations will be accepted (active operations will be completed before closing)
+* `SRTS_CLOSING`: The socket may still be open and active, but closing is requested, so no further operations will be accepted (active operations will be completed before closing)
 * `SRTS_CLOSED`: The socket has been closed, but not yet removed by the GC